usnistgov/FIPS201/_FIPS201/system.md

 PIV Issuance and Management Subsystem
 : The components responsible for identity
-    proofing and registration, card and key issuance and management, and the various repositories and services (e.g., Public Key Infrastructure (PKI) directory, certificate status servers) required as part of the verification infrastructure.
+    proofing and registration, card and key issuance and management, and the various repositories and services required as part of
+    the verification infrastructure, such as Public Key Infrastructure (PKI) directories and certificate status servers.
 This subsystem also manages the binding and termination of derived PIV credentials as described in [Section 2.10](requirements.md#s-2-10).

 PIV Relying Subsystem
 : The physical and logical access control systems, the protected resources,
     and the authorization data.

-The PIV relying subsystem becomes relevant when the PIV Card or derived PIV credential is used to authenticate a cardholder who is seeking access to a physical or logical resource.
-Although this Standard does not provide technical specifications for this subsystem, various mechanisms for identification and authentication are defined in [Section 6](authentication.md#s-6) for PIV Cards and in [[SP 800-157]](../_Appendix/references.md#ref-SP-800-157) for derived PIV credentials to provide consistent and secure means for performing the authentication function preceding an access control decision.

 [Figure 3-1.
 PIV System Overview](#fig-3-1){:name="fig-3-1"}
 {:latex-ignore="true"}